LarsND/private-blockchain-web-interface/README.md

 - **Private Blockchain**: Operates a secure, private network with three authority nodes.
 - **Web Interface**: Simplifies blockchain interaction, including viewing and sending transactions.
+- **Hybrid storage**: You can store data directly on the chain, or choose to store data seperately and only store the hash (GDPR & Compliance)
 - **Clique Consensus**: Uses Proof-of-Authority for fast, energy-efficient consensus.
 - **Dockerized**: Easy setup and deployment with Docker Compose.